tarsij/spring-boot-perf/gatling-tests/README.md

 Pros:
   - The system properties are propagated by default so no workaround is needed
   - It can execute a single test without any workaround
   - It can execute all the tests in a single command (the ```runMultipleSimulations``` configuration has to be true)
   - more configurable

 Cons:
   - Doesn't have the simulation selector menu option.
-Either run one predefined test or all the tests
+    Either run one predefined test or all the tests.

 ## Gatling and Docker